 The idea about this site MB to GB came up when I bought a second hard disk and inserted it to my Windows 7 based PC.
 The amount of storage on the label was not exactly compared to what I saw on free space, which was quite confusing.
 So it started to do some research on MB to GB and figured out that hard disk drives as well as DVDs, CD ROMs and flash devices for example go with 1 MB = 1000000 B, whereas for volatile storage including Random Access Memory such DRAM, SRAM, DDR RAM as vendors use the 1 MB = 1048576 B equation.
 The difference is not much, in stark contrast to the confusion, especially for Microsoft operating systems calculating disk space in gibibyte by definition, but labeling it in GB.

 So I decided to make a comprehensive website about MB to GB in order for visitors have all the information they need, along with a useful MB to GB converter which also accepts binary prefix byte values.
 If you have any questions or feedback, they are really appreciated!
-Just use the comment form below or send me an email.
-If you are happy about my website please hit the like and +1 buttons, and let the world know about MB to GB.
+Just use the comment form below or send me an email with the subject megabyte to gigabyte.
+If you are happy about my website please hit the like and +1 buttons, and let the world know how to convert MB to GB.
 Thanks for your visit, and don’t forget to bookmark mbtogb.com as MB to GB.